ElcoLuijendijk/pybasin/readme.md

 python pybasin.py example_dataset_2
 ````

-The model runs will atuomatically generate figures of the modeled burial and thermal history and vitrinite reflectance, apatite fission track and/or apatite (U-Th)/He data, which can be found in the directory ``model_output/example_dataset_x``.
+The model runs will automatically generate figures of the modelled burial and thermal history and vitrinite reflectance, apatite fission track and/or apatite (U-Th)/He data, which can be found in the directory ``model_output/example_dataset_x``.

 ### Model parameter file